SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

 11. To test with named users, you need an authorization code.
 For this code, you will need a `callback url`.

-In the tests provided in the next chapter, `http://localhost` will be used as `callback url`.
-You must declare this to the authorization service to ensure that this service accepts corresponding authorization request.
+In the tests provided in the next chapter, `http://localhost` will be used as a `callback url`.
+You must declare this to the authorization service to ensure that this service accepts the corresponding authorization request.
 For this purpose, add the `callback url` to the resource `poetry-slams-auth` in the [*mta.yaml*](../../../blob/main-multi-tenant-features/mta.yaml) file.

     Here is the corresponding addition: